Top Quality Heart Rhythm Care

 Dedicated Electrophysiology Facilities

-Take advantage of the specialized services, technology and staff in our two dedicated electrophysiology (EP) labs — the only EP labs on the Eastside.
-See our video below to learn more about our EP labs and enjoy a virtual tour of our arrhythmia center and electrophysiology labs.
+Take advantage of the specialized services, technology and staff in our two dedicated electrophysiology (EP) labs — the only EP labs located on the Eastside.
+See our video below to learn more about our EP labs and experience a virtual tour of our arrhythmia center and electrophysiology labs.

 Tour the Arrhythmia Center